kpolsen/feeling-responsive/pages/outreach.md

 As a way of disseminating my first results in the research area of renewable energy, I traveled to the island of Bornholm and gave a talk at the transmission (and distribution) system operator BEOF in Rønne, Bornholm.
 We use a very valuable data set taken on Bornholm since 2017, and it therefore made much sense to present the results on the island.
-The paper presented, is being reviewed for a PowerTech conference.<br>
+The paper presented, is currently under review for a PowerTech conference.<br>
 Title: 'Analysing Power Consumption and Generation on Bornholm: Best Energy Storage Options for High Shares of Renewables'.
 <a href="{{ site.url }}/pages/presentations/EPIMES_feb_18_2019.pdf"><font color="#660033">View and download a PDF version of the talk here</font></a>